soundpress/nycadministrativecode/docs/c19/index.rst

    (3) Where a commuter van driver has had his or her license revoked pursuant to subdivision p of section 19-505 of this chapter while operating as part of such authorization and thereafter is found to be operating a commuter van as part of such authorization without a commuter van driver's license required pursuant to section 19-505 of this chapter three times within a six month period; or

-   (4) Where the number of violations of paragraph five of subdivision a of section 19-504.3 of this chapter occurring within a twelve month period is equal to the following: ninety percent of the number of commuter vans authorized to operate as part of such authorization rounded up to the next whole number, or five, whichever is greater.
+   (4) Where three or more violations of paragraph five of subdivision a of section 19-504.3 of this chapter occur within a six month period.
+Provided, however, that such authorization shall be suspended for 15 days where two violations of paragraph five of subdivision a of section 19-504.3 of this chapter occur within a six-month period after the holder of such authorization has had an opportunity for a hearing in accordance with procedures to be established by the commission.

 b.
 Any commuter van license shall be revoked after the holder of such license has had an opportunity for a hearing in accordance with procedures to be established by the commission and after which the holder of such license is found guilty of any of the following:

-   (1) Failure to maintain the required liability insurance three times within a period of one year; or
+   (1) Failure to maintain the required liability insurance three times within a period of one year;

-   (2) Operating without complying with any safety inspection requirements arising from any applicable law, rule or regulation three times within a period of one year.
+   (2) Operating without complying with any safety inspection requirements arising from any applicable law, rule or regulation three times within a period of one year; or

+   (3) Two or more violations of subdivision n of section 19-506 within a period of one year.

 c.
 The commission may refuse to renew any authorization to operate a commuter van service or any commuter van license or commuter van driver's license required by this chapter and, after due notice and an opportunity to be heard, may suspend or revoke any such authorization or license upon the occurrence of any one or more of the following conditions: